Graduate Business (GB)

 GB601: MBA Capstone

 This course provides the culmination for the Master of Business Administration (MBA) program enabling you to demonstrate leadership competencies and apply your knowledge of business systems.
-Through individual research, team assignments, and completion of a business simulation, you will apply your problem-solving and analytical skills in dynamic environments to develop a business plan for an international venture.
-You will evaluate global business problems, integrating ethical considerations for a response that considers multiple stakeholders.
+Through individual research and team project assignments, you will apply problem-solving and analytical skills in dynamic environments to develop a growth business plan for an international company.
+You will evaluate global business problems, integrating ethical considerations for a growth plan that considers multiple stakeholders.
 You will continue to plan for your post-MBA professional development by working with the Center for Career Advancement and seeking support from your classmates.

 Quarter Credit Hours: 4 | Prerequisite: All core MBA program courses; must be taken in final term